 Any individual may have access to University Library facilities to use general stack collections, space and resources permitting.
 The library hours page indicates the hours for a specific library.

 The Law Library welcomes researchers who need to use the Library’s resources.
 Further details on its access policy are available here.
-Those who do not have emeritus professor status need to fill out an application for a pass.
+Those who do not have emeritus professor status need to fill out an application for a pass at the Law Library's Reference Desk.

 Transportation – Anyone who lives close to an Ann Arbor bus stop can use Ann Arbor public transportation to get to a University Library.
 Anyone with a yellow or white Mcard can ride on all AATA regular fixed route buses for free.
 See the MRide FAQ for further details.